Melco unit limits patron numbers at its Cyprus casinos

 Cyprus Casinos is controlled by ICR Cyprus Holdings Ltd, a joint venture by gaming entrepreneur Lawrence Ho Yau Lung’s Melco Resorts and Entertainment Ltd and Cyprus Phassouri (Zakaki) Ltd, a Cyprus-based conglomerate.
 It has a 30-year exclusive licence to run casinos in Cyprus.

-The Financial Mirror news outlet had reported that on Monday that the Republic – the part of the Mediterranean island with an ethnic Greek-majority – had seen the biggest daily spike in coronavirus cases, with 13 people testing positive including 10 medical staff at a hospital in Paphos.
+The Financial Mirror news outlet had reported that on Monday that the Republic – the part of the Mediterranean island with an ethnic-Greek majority – had seen the biggest daily spike in coronavirus cases, with 13 people testing positive including 10 medical staff at a hospital in Paphos.

 Cyprus Casinos runs a small casino in Paphos, a settlement on the southwest coast of the island.